mengasis/express-sequelize-restful-starter/README.md

 # express-sequelize-restful-starter

-Restful stater for nodejs with sequelize, express and JWT.
+Restful starter for nodejs with sequelize, express and JWT.

 `Readme is comming...` 😅